-16 starter kitchen essentials to make meals right in your dorm or apartment | CNN Underscored
+16 starter kitchen essentials everyone should own | CNN Underscored

 “An air fryer is the newest and most versatile appliance we are seeing in kitchens these days,” says professional organizer Molly Heartfield, Owner of Heart & Co.
 “Finding an appliance that can be used in a variety of ways will save you space and money!”
 This mini version is perfect for reheating leftovers or making frozen fries so crispy!

 If your dorm won’t allow an air fryer, a small microwave might be the next best thing.
-While we can’t guarantee crispy fries, this highly-rated cute little microwave is available in four colorways and will reheat last night’s takeout or frozen meal quickly.
+While we can’t guarantee crispy fries, this highly rated cute little microwave is available in four colorways and will reheat last night’s takeout or frozen meal quickly.

 Hamilton Beach Glass Electric Tea Kettle ($27.99; amazon.com)

 You should consider picking up “an electric tea kettle!
-Not only can you use it to make coffee and tea but you can easily whip together packaged ramen or instant oatmeal for breakfast and late night snacks,” says Van Lierde.
-Bonus, this little one liter appliance is probably well within most dorm regulations.
+Not only can you use it to make coffee and tea, but you can easily whip together packaged ramen or instant oatmeal for breakfast and late-night snacks,” says Van Lierde.
+Bonus: This little 1-liter appliance is probably well within most dorm regulations.

 What to cook with

-“We love the Caraway ceramic set;” says Moynihan, “It comes with a storage solution which allows you to easily store the pans and lids to stay organized!
-The set is beautiful and comes in a range of colors so if you have limited storage, the dutch oven looks great on the stove top.”
+“We love the Caraway ceramic set;” says Moynihan.
+“It comes with a storage solution, which allows you to easily store the pans and lids to stay organized!
+The set is beautiful and comes in a range of colors, so if you have limited storage, the Dutch oven looks great on the stovetop.”

 Anyday The Everyday Set ($120; cookanyday.com)

-If you’re cooking in a microwave, this efficient set of four glass bowls with lids promise to help you cook full meals in no time in your microwave oven.
-Bonus, they’re dishwasher safe, if you’re lucky enough to have one!
+If you’re cooking in a microwave, this efficient set of four glass bowls with lids promises to help you cook full meals in no time in your microwave oven.
+Bonus: They’re dishwasher-safe, if you’re lucky enough to have one!

 This editor’s favorite utensil set is the perfect gift for anyone moving into their first apartment.
-It has almost everything they’ll need, is cute and if something breaks it’s totally fine.
+It has almost everything they’ll need, it’s cute and if something breaks it’s totally fine.

 Farberware Classic 30-Piece Spin N Store Rotating Carousel Cutlery and Tool Set ($39.97; walmart.com)